-This gallery is a collection of drawings or collages that I’ve done since 1998.
+Here’s a link to a new gallery on this site – a collection of personal drawings or collages that I’ve done since 1998.

 If I draw, it can be immediate, messy and expressive, like the manic scribbles of an angry child.

 However, collage from found commercial images is my favourite method.

 I like the idea of co-opting some art director’s vision, shredding it to bits, and putting the elements into a completely new context that suits my needs.
 I’ve learned that using “found images” evokes sub-conscious themes; archetypal symbols, dreams, or metaphors that are sitting underneath my skin, waiting to be re-used on paper.
 Some of the themes they evoke are inherent in the image, so really, at some level, I’m tapping into the collective unconscious that I share with that original art director or photographer.
 They just didn’t give me permission to so that, but so what…